toxicwind/strudel-dev-vite/README.md

 ## Sampler microservice

-The sampler service relocated from `/home/toxic/Downloads/sampler-test` and keeps its production settings:
+The sampler service lives in the companion repo [`strudel-sampler-server-vite`](https://github.com/toxicwind/strudel-sampler-server-vite) and is vendored here as a git submodule.
+It keeps its production settings:

 - Config via `.env` or environment variables (`PORT`, `STRUDEL_SAMPLES`, `CACHE_TTL`, `CACHE_MAX_SIZE`, `HOT_RELOAD`).
 - Docker + Portainer deployment artifacts live in `apps/sampler/`.